0xffrom/HSECoffee/README.md

 Libraries: **spring-boot mail, spring-boot data-jpa, Junit 4, mssql-jdbc, jjwt-api, jjwt-jackson, kotlinx-coroutines-core**

 ### **Build**
-Configure [application.property](https://github.com/goga133/HSECoffee/blob/main/Server/src/main/resources/application.properties) and then run a **gradlew** file.
+Configure [application.property](https://github.com/goga133/HSECoffee/blob/main/Server/src/main/resources/application.properties) and then run a **./gradlew build**.
+In /build/libs folder will contain a jar file.

 ### **Launch**

-1. Get the [latest version](https://github.com/goga133/HSECoffee/releases) from the releases section as an JAR&nbsp;file.
+1. Get the [latest version](https://github.com/goga133/HSECoffee/releases) from the releases section as an JAR&nbsp;file or build project.
 2. Launch MySQL server and create a database with name *"hsecoffee"*
 3. Run a jar file with command *"java -jar \<name>"*